Jarrett-McCarty/LaceyPaulPortfolio/README.md

 # LaceyPaulPortfolio
-This is a portfolio project.
+This is a side portfolio project expirimenting with HTML/CSS/SASS/Web Hosting.

 Site is hosted using netlify by linking this repo to it.